JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 It is a bit surprising that no derivation is given of this equation or an equation that links standard deviations (equation 7).

-Note, as the correlation increases the denominator of the equation gets larger, increasing the resulting effect size for the paired case.
+Note, as the correlation increases the denominator of the equation gets larger, increasing the resulting effect size, $d_z$, for the paired case.
 A correlation value of 0.5 results in equal effect sizes.
 Big picture, the more correlated the pre and post-test values within sample are, the more subtracting them will reduce variance and thus increase the effect size.

 ## Equal effect sizes, different t-statistics ##